sdr-x/sdr-x.github.io/_posts/2015-11-03-BTLE-SNIFFER.md

 tags:  HACKRF DFU firmware 1602 LCD UART
 ---

 Nov.
-2015: So excited that the packet sniffer/scanner btle_rx can follow BTLE hopping data channels now!
-It follows ~8ms hopping link successfully!
-(Because the fastest speed of my btle_tx is about 8ms gap between successive packets).
-Currently it only works on a simple case (which is the most cases in real world) where channel mapping is 0x1FFFFFFFFF (This means all data channel 0~36 will be used for freq hopping). btle_rx is a fast moving target currently.
-More for demonstration purpose than full verification for now.
-Will release more soon.
+2015: So excited that the HACKRF BTLE packet sniffer/scanner can follow hopping data channels automatically now!
+Just like TI's sniffer.

 New added options:

+-o --hop

+This will turn on data channel tracking (frequency hopping) after link setup information is captured in ADV_CONNECT_REQ packet.

 -f --freq_hz